Agricultural Sciences & Natural Resources Animal Science

 Each animal science student studies a core curriculum that provides a comprehensive look at animal biological systems, use of animal products, and current issues and careers in the animal industries.
 In addition to the core, there are seven different options from which students can choose an area of focus that meets their own individual interests and career objectives.
 These options include:

-- Business and Communications Option
+- Biology, Biotechnology and Veterinary Science Option

 - Companion Animal Science Option